dolphindb/Tutorials_EN/streaming_tutorial.md

 }
 ```

-Poller1 pulls new data each time the streaming table publishes new data.
-When no new data is released, the program will block waiting for the poller1.poll method.
+Poller1 pulls new data when the streaming table publishes new data.
+When no new data is published, the program will wait at the poller1.poll method.

 The Java API uses pre-configured MessageHandler to get and process new data.
-First, the caller needs to define the data Handler.
+First, the caller needs to define the Handler.
 The Handler needs to implement the com.xxdb.streaming.client.MessageHandler interface.

-- Event mode sample code:
+2. Event mode sample code:
 ```
 public class MyHandler implements MessageHandler {
        public void doEvent(IMessage msg) {